gbagolin/parallel-ri/README.md

-# parallel-ri
+# Parallel RI on GPUs

-parallel implenetation of RI algorithm
+Parallel implenetation of RI algorithm on GPUs using NVIDIA-CUDA.

 The folder RI_Parallel contains the parallel implementation of the RI algorithm.
 The folder RI_Serial contains the original RI algorithm.